attowatt/i2c2midi/README.md

 ## Powering it from a Eurorack bus board

-As of now, I went with a dirty hack to power the module directly from a Eurorack case.
-Please be warned – *this is NOT a good solution and one should proceed with absolute caution and at their own risk!*

-In order to access +5V from the bus board and to power the Teensy via its VIN pin (5V-6V tolerant), I use a standard eurorack 16 to 10 pin power cable – with the 16 pin jack plugged to the bus board ***UPSIDE DOWN***.
-Again, please be careful when messing with Eurorack power.

-*Todo: Use a 7805 5V regulator to use standard +12V from the bus board.*
+I've updated the circuit for a better power solution.
+It now uses a voltage regulator that converts 12V from the Eurorack bus board to 5V for the Teensy.
+I've also added a standard 10 pin shrouded header for better connection.

 **Standard Eurorack**